 With a townhouse, you have your entrance and possibly even your basement, driveway, garage, and backyard.
 And that home will generally be part of a homeowners association or HOA.

 Benefits Of Buying A Townhouse

-- A lower purchase price
+- A more affordable initial purchase cost

 - Easier maintenance

-- A sense of community.
+- A feeling of belonging and community.